XtremeBlaze777/afl-cov3/README.md

 # afl-cov3 - AFL Fuzzing Code Coverage using Python3
 afl-cov is a great tool for visualizing the coverage of your fuzzing session.
-However, this tool existed as a Python2 script which has long been deprecated and is a pain to build from source.
-Thus this fork includes `afl-cov3.py` which is a Python3 variant of the afl-cov.
+However, this tool existed as a Python2 script even though Python2 has long been deprecated and is a pain to build from source.
+Thus this fork includes `afl-cov3.py` which is a Python3 variant of afl-cov.
 The Python2 variant is still kept as `afl-cov`.
-The rest of the repo (including the remaining README) is directly from the afl-cov.
+The rest of the repo (including the remaining README) is directly from the original afl-cov project.

 # afl-cov - AFL Fuzzing Code Coverage